 “What Does Romans 14:1–15:13 Tell Us about Jewish Christianity in Rome?” in Paul’s Letter to the Romans: Theological Essays.
 Edited by Douglas J. Moo, Thomas R. Schreiner, Eckhard Schnabel, and Frank Thielman.
 Peabody, MA: Hendrickson, forthcoming.

 “Israel’s Scriptures in Galatians.”
 Pages 388-406 in Israel’s Scriptures in Early Christian Writings: The Use of the Old Testament in the New.
 Edited by Matthias Henze and David Lincinum and.
 Grand Rapids: Eerdmans, 2023.

 “The Pauline Letters in Contemporary Research,” Pages 237-57 in The Oxford Handbook of Pauline Studies.
 Edited by R. Barry Matlock.
-Oxford: Oxford University Press (available on-line; volume in 2022).
+Oxford: Oxford University Press, 2022.

-“Scripture and Echoes in Romans: Robert Jewett on Midrash and on Adam in Romans 7:7–12,” Pages 72-84 in Robert Jewett Memorial Volume.
-Edited by K. K. Yeo and Kathy Ehrensperger.
+“Scripture and Echoes in Romans: Robert Jewett on Midrash and on Adam in Romans 7:7–12,” Pages 72-84 in Scripture, Cultures, and Criticism: Interpretive Steps and Critical Issues Raised by Robert Jewett.
+Edited by K. K. Yeo.
 Eugene, OR: Cascade Books, 2022.